BaconLetale/Win10-must-haves/README.md

 Successor to debotnet.
 WIll be more modern and faster, with more modularity as well.
 For now however it's not yet on par with debotnet feature and intuitiveness-wise.

 ## [OOSU10](https://www.oo-software.com/en/shutup10)
 Shutup10, great tool for easier management of Window's functionality and for disabling telemetry and annoyances.
+W10Privacy preferred however.

 ## [Foobar2000](https://www.foobar2000.org/)
 Best music player on Windows.
 Extremely customizable with very active community making addons and themes for it.